Warning Signs of Ovarian Cancer: One should analyze the body for the occurrence of frequent symptoms which might be an indication of a bigger problem.

 A positive CA-125 need not necessarily indicate ovarian cancer; certain other disease conditions also cause CA-125 to increase.

 Ovarian cancer symptoms are often misleading women might think it is a part of the normal menstrual cycle, urine infection, indigestion, constipation, increased abdominal girth due to bloating, etc.

 If the symptoms are persistent and you are at risk, then better consult a doctor.
-Early detection will give you more treatment options before it spreads to other parts of the body.
+Early Warning Signs of Ovarian Cancer detection will give you more treatment options before it spreads to other parts of the body.
 A pelvic exam and transvaginal sonography can be helpful in early detection.